AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 Go to eclipse arrowheads [github](https://github.com/eclipse-arrowhead/core-java-spring) for information on that.

 ## ST-Link drivers
-You need to install the ST-link drivers from [here](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html.)
+You need to install the ST-link drivers from [here](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stsw-link009.html).
 In order to download you have to have an ST account.
 Download the file, unzip and install the version approriate to your system.
-To check that it works plug in your st-device and make sure it pops up as a unit on your computer.
+To check that it works plug in your st-device and make sure it appears as a unit on your computer.

 ## Tera term
 To view the output this example you need to have tera term installed.
 Tera term can be downloaded from this [link](https://osdn.net/projects/ttssh2/releases/).
 Once there download and install the latest version.